davidhart/davidhart.github.io/cv.md

 #### __2012-Current__ Senior Game Programmer - BossAlien, Naturalmotion UK

-I joined BossAlien as a graduate developer and progressed into a senior role.
-I am currently a generalist programmer and have worked in many areas across multiple titles in all stages of development.
+I joined BossAlien as a graduate developer shortly after the release of the studio's first game, CSR Racing.
+Since then I have worked as a generalist programmer across multiple titles, in all stages of development and progressed into a senior role.

 CSR Racing (iOS, Android):